BioticGamesAtWaag/bioticgamesatwaag.github.io/_posts/2015-05-25-Device-Assembly.md

 title: Device Assembly
 ---
 A step-for-step video instruction for building the biotic gaming device (a compilation video with all steps can be found at the bottom)
+*a little change*: the 50 mm bolts used at step 8 to assemble the stack of spaceships are now replaced by 95 mm wires, you need to screw on extra nuts at the bottom.

 Step 1 - Disassemble webcam